MrHedmad/kerblam/CONTRIBUTING.md

-To add a new example/test, write the example (see the `kerblam examples` repo), add the `run` script to the example and add the `run_example_named!` or `run_failing_example_named!` macro with the name of the example, e.g.
+To add a new example/test, write the example (see the `kerblam examples` repo), add the `run` script to the example and add the `run_example_named!` or `run_example_named!` macro with the name of the example and if you expect it to succeed or fail, e.g. `run_example_named!("my_example", "success")`.
-`run_example_named!("my_example")`.

-These integration tests are also run by cargo when you `cargo test`.
+### Testing docker
+Since CIs here on github are run in docker containers, there is a problem when trying to test kerblam! on the cloud:

+> The issue here is that when you run dockerized pipelines, the docker
+> container is connected through a socket to the host container.
+> Therefore, when we bind-mount paths inside the docker container, the bind
+> fails since the host docker daemon does not "see" inside the runtime.
+> It attempts to bind the local (on the host machine of Github) directory
+> but it simply fails since it's not what we want to bind to, resulting
+> in an empty mountpoint.
+>
+> I think there is not easy solution here.

+For this reason, all tests that run Docker at some point are wrapped in the `run_ignored_example_named` macro instead.
+To run them locally, use `cargo test -- --include-ignored`.

-They run locally on your machine, so you should make sure that you have properly installed kerblam!, including both docker and podman executables.
+These example tests run locally on your machine, so you should make sure that you have properly installed the requirements for kerblam! to run, including both docker and podman executables.
 If you find that one of these tests has failed, please be sure that it is not due to your specific environment before starting the debug process.